darren-reddick/rusty-recordstore-api/README.md

 ## Overview

-This is an example project using warp and tokio to create an API for searching the stock of a record store (as in music record store!!).
+This is an example project using warp and tokio to create an API for searching the stock of a item store (as in music item store!!).

 <p align="left">
 <img width="100" height="100" src="/assets/images/index.jpg">